NeNorvalls/counter-app/README.md

-# counter-app refreshing knowledge for javascript in courtesy of scrimba online course
+# counter-app refreshing knowledge for javascript